Environmental law and practice in Australia: overview

 There are no financial criteria for operators of waste disposal sites.
 However, other means of ensuring financial competence of operators are adopted, such as landfill levies payable by waste disposal site operators and financial assurances.

-While landfills must be licensed under Part V of the EP Act, there are no specific technical requirements for operators of landfills or waste disposal sites in the EP Act.
+While landfills must be licensed under Part V of the EP Act, in Western Australia there are no specific technical requirements for operators of landfills or waste disposal sites in the EP Act.

-For example, DEC regulates the transportation of wastes that may cause environmental or health risks, known as controlled waste.
+For example, in Western Australia DER regulates the transportation of wastes that may cause environmental or health risks, known as controlled waste.
 Controlled waste is regulated through the Environmental Protection (Controlled Waste) Regulations 2004 (WA) (Controlled Waste Regulations), which provide for the licensing of carriers, drivers and vehicles involved in the transportation of controlled waste on public roads.

-The fine for breaching an obligation under the Controlled Waste Regulations is AU$5,000 for individuals or AU$25,000 for companies.
+The fine for breaching an obligation under the Controlled Waste Regulations is A$5,000 for individuals or A$25,000 for companies.

-Penalties under the WARR Act are up to AU$25,000 per offence.
+Penalties under the WARR Act are up to A$25,000 per offence.
 A penalty for each day that the offence continues may also apply.

 An Australia-wide ban on the importation, manufacture and use of all forms of asbestos and asbestos containing products has been in place since 2003.
 It does not apply to asbestos products already in place.